ravi-s/RateStartup/Customer_Profile.md

 - Why would they pay?
 - What is the value that they see in buying?
 - What is the TAM, SAM, SOM?
+- What is the customer acquisition cost?
+- Is customer growth organic?
+If yes, how?

 ---
 Reference:
 [TAM, SAM, SOM](https://www.thebusinessplanshop.com/blog/en/entry/tam_sam_som)